-Market losses
+(ii) Market losses

-Included within Loans and advances to customers are certain hire purchase contracts referred to as Personal Contract Purchase ("PCP") agreements.
-Under the terms of these agreements, customers have the option to either purchase the leased vehicle at the end of the lease term for a pre-agreed sum (the "pre-agreed residual value") or to return the vehicle for sale by the Company at auction.
+Included within Loans and advances to customers are certain hire purchase contracts referred to as PCP) agreements.
+Under the terms of these agreements, customers have the option to either purchase the leased vehicle at the end of the lease term for a preagreed sum (the "pre-agreed residual value") or to return the vehicle for sale by the Company at auction.
 As a result the Company is exposed to market risk arising from changes in the residual value of the vehicles financed under the terms of PCP arrangements.

-Voluntary Terminations ("VTs") are a right of customers of PCP and hire purchase agreements under the Consumer Credit Act 1974, section 99.
+Voluntary Terminations ("VTs") are a right of customers of PCP and hire purchase agreements under the Consumer Credit Act 1974, section 99 to end an agreement early and return the asset.
 A VT may occur at any time after 50% of the total amount payable has been paid by the customer.
 A VT is subject to market losses.

-If there is objective evidence that an impairment loss has been incurred, a provision is established which is calculated as the difference between the balance sheet carrying value of the asset and the present value of estimated future cash flows discounted at that asset's original effective interest rate.
+If there is objective evidence that a market loss has been incurred, a provision is established which is calculated as the difference between the balance sheet carrying value of the asset and the present value of estimated future cash flows discounted at that asset's original effective interest rate.
 If an asset has a variable interest rate, the discount rate used for measuring the impairment loss is the current effective interest rate.
 The calculation of the present value of the estimated future cash flows of a collateralised asset or group of assets reflects the cash flows that may result from recovery and sale of collateral, less any costs incurred.
+The provision calculation also considers the likelihood that a customer may voluntary terminate based on the predicted level of loss during the period of eligibility.